-We strongly recommend adding personal phrases; this will later save you time since you will not have to adjust their spelling and capitalization after transcription.
+We strongly recommend adding personal phrases; this will later save you time since you won't have to adjust their spelling and capitalization after transcription.

-Exercise 1: In the Vocabulary Editor, search for a few familiar names such as your own first and last names, your town, company, colleagues or relatives; if necessary, add them using the Add button.
+Exercise 1: In the Vocabulary Editor, search for names such as your first and last names, your town, company, colleagues or relatives, and if they are absent, add them.

-TIP: When adding names of people, consider nicknames and diminutives as well as formal names, particularly for names that are very short or that can be spelled different ways: for instance, one might add Liz Jansen, Lizzie Jansen, Elizabeth McGee Jansen, Jennifer B. Wolff, Jennifer Wolff, Jenny Wolff, Jenn Wolff, Judge Wolff, Scooter Wolff...
+TIP: When adding names of people, consider variants such as nicknames and diminutives as well as formal names, particularly for names that are very short or that can be spelled different ways: for instance, one might add Liz Jansen, Lizzie Jansen, Elizabeth McGee Jansen, Jennifer B. Wolff, Jennifer Wolff, Jenny Wolff, Jenn Wolff, Judge Wolff, Scooter Wolff...

-This idea applies to more than just names.
+This applies to more than just names.
 Whenever you add an item to the Vocabulary, think of its possible variations: singular/plural for nouns, conjugated forms for verbs...
-Remember, if something is not in the Vocabulary, the software cannot recognize it, so don't hesitate to add items even if you think you will not dictate them very often!
+Remember, if something is not in the Vocabulary, the software cannot recognize it, so don't hesitate to add items even if you think you won't dictate them often!

-Exercise 2: Open a word processor (such as DragonPad, available from the DragonBar's Tools menu or from the command "open DragonPad") and start a list of Vocabulary entries relevant to you; some suggestions are below.
+Exercise 2: Open a word processor (such as DragonPad, available from the Tools menu or the command "open DragonPad") and start a list of Vocabulary entries relevant to you.
+Below are suggestions.
 (Soon you will learn how to import these entries all at once.)

-- jargon and phrases specific to your profession (such as distro, site visit and non-State) - names of places, facilities or organizations (such as Building 52, or County Adoption Center) - names of products (such as MicroPore tape or Latex Exterior Semi-Gloss) - acronyms, part numbers, codes (such as FICA, 501c(3) or RX-70y) - names of people (coworkers, clients, friends, relatives...) including full combinations for names that could be spelled differently (Kristin, Gene, Steven, McGregor, Wolfe...) or are very short (Kip, Kit, Dee...) since this helps Dragon resolve acoustic ambiguities.
+- jargon and phrases specific to your profession (such as distro, site visit and non-State) - names of places, facilities or organizations (such as Building 6A, or County Adoption Center) - names of products (such as Latex Exterior Semi-Gloss) - acronyms, part numbers, codes (such as FICA, 501c(3) or RX-70y) - names of people (coworkers, clients, friends, relatives...) including combinations for names that could be spelled differently (Kristin, Gene, Steven, McGregor, Wolfe...) or are very short (Kip, Kit, Dee...) since this helps resolve acoustic ambiguities.

-TIP: If you are using Dragon for work, your employer may be able to give you some lists that could save you time, particularly if they are already in electronic form: lists of staff or clients, departments, units or divisions, products, trademarks, building names, as well as glossaries of terms and acronyms.
+TIP: Consider obtaining lists such as personnel, departments, divisions, products, or trademarks, as well as glossaries of terms and acronyms.
 Starting from such lists doesn't just save time; it may also help add these items with their official, correct spelling!